ra1ngts/projects/README.md

 ---

 #### About programme :
-- The programme __"Credit wallet"__ - is an imitation of the work of a credit wallet..
+- __"Credit wallet"__ - is an imitation of the work of a credit wallet.

 #### Peculiarities :
 - There are different levels of credit cards.